MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

  "Undefined" if not given a value.

+ Also tells the reader of the code if this is a variable that can be changed.

 **var:** A variable declaration.
 The name can be made up of numbers, letters and $ or _ , but may not contain spaces or start with a number.
 And they can not be reserved keyword like "let" and "const".

 "Undefined" if not given a value.

+"var", as opposed to "const" and "let", is function scoped, not block scoped.
+So if we don't make a function, the "var" is avaliable from anywhere.
+That can cause us to lose control.

 **const (ES6):** A variable declaration introduced in ES6 and is used when a value is going to be constant.
+So we can't reassign a constant after it has been created.

 The name can be made up of numbers, letters and $ or _ , but may not contain spaces or start with a number.
 And they can not be reserved keyword like "let" and "const".

 "Undefined" if not given a value.

+When it comes to const objects, we can still manipulate the properties, but we can not assign a new value to it.

+Also tells the reader of the code if this is a variable that's never going to change.

 **Reserved keyword:** A keyword like "let" or "const" that is a part of the JS-language and has a special meaning to it.